Yi-Ellenn/Quant-Preparation/README.md

 - Check: Plot the residuals versus the fitted values.
 Use scatter plots between each predictor and the dependent variable.

 2. **Multivariate Normality:** The error term, $\epsilon$, is normally distributed.
-- Check:
-Visual Inspection
-  - Q-Q Plots: Create Q-Q (quantile-quantile) plots of the residuals.
-In a Q-Q plot, the quantiles of the residuals are plotted against the quantiles of a normal distribution.
-If the residuals are normally distributed, the points should form an approximately straight line.
-  - Histograms: Plot histograms of the residuals.
-The histogram should resemble the bell-shaped curve of a normal distribution.
-  -Pairwise Scatterplots: For multivariate normality, scatterplots of pairs of residuals should exhibit an elliptical shape.
-Statistical Tests:
-  - Shapiro-Wilk Test: This test can be used to assess the normality of residuals.
-However, it's generally more appropriate for univariate distributions, and the power of the test may decrease with large sample sizes.
-  - Kolmogorov-Smirnov Test: Another test for normality, but like the Shapiro-Wilk test, it is more suitable for univariate normality.
-  - Mardia’s Test: This is a specific test for multivariate normality.
-It assesses skewness and kurtosis of the data.
-If the test returns non-significant results, you may assume multivariate normality.
-Mahalanobis Distance:
-  - Mahalanobis Distance: Calculate the Mahalanobis distance for each observation.
-The Mahalanobis distances should follow a chi-squared distribution with degrees of freedom equal to the number of variables.
-A Q-Q plot of these distances against the chi-squared distribution can be used to assess multivariate normality.

 - Transformation:
 If your data does not meet the assumption of normality, you might consider transforming the variables (e.g., using a log, square root, or Box-Cox transformation) to achieve normality.
 3. **Homoscedasticity:** The variance of the residual $(y−\hat{y})$ is the same for any value of independent variable X.